Arooj Aftab: Performances

 Aftab has performed at notable music venues such as the Barbican, the Chan Centre, the Lincoln Center, the Andy Warhol Museum, Haus der Kulturen der Welt, The Kitchen, (Le) Poisson Rouge, and the Museum of Modern Art.

 She has also performed at international music festivals such as Coachella, Glastonbury, Primavera Sound Barcelona, Roskilde Festival, Big Ears Festival, The Ecstatic Music Festival, the San Francisco Jazz Festival, Montreal Jazz Festival, Pitchfork Music Festival and the Newport Folk Festival.
 In 2018 she opened for Mitski at The Brooklyn Steel.

 In 2022, Aftab performed at the Metropolitan Museum of Arts's Temple of Dendur, and at The Broad's 2022 Summer Happenings series.

 In May 2024, Aftab was announced as one of the curators for the Dutch music festival Le Guess Who?, set for November 7–10.
 Aftab's lineup will include performances by herself, her father, Aja Monet, Dina El Wedidi, Meshell Ndegeocello, Noura Mint Seymali, and Zsela.

+In 2026, Aftab contributed a track to the compilation album Help (2) in support of War Child to raise funds for humanitarian and medical aid efforts in war-torn territories.
+In their review for Variety, Jem Aswad cited Aftab and Beck's cover of the Broadway song "Lilac Wine" as a highlight.